 In my previous article, I talked about isometric exercises for hips and knees.
 Here, I want to discuss two major isometric exercises for low back pain, which greatly help in dealing with lower back pain.
 Some of the more complex isometric exercises are planks, push-ups, or holding certain yoga poses.
 However, They are more strenuous and intense exercises that should be performed by a healthy person with proper guidance.
 The two basic isometric exercises that are demonstrated in this article can be used in the acute stages of lower back pain or lower back injury.

 - Relieves and reduces lower back pain

 - Relieves muscle spasm due to constantly being the same position.
 Like prolonged standing or sitting, etc..

 - Helps relieve back muscle stiffness

-- Can be performed as an initial step of exercise regime for severe muscle weakness.
+- Can be performed as an initial step of an exercise regime for severe muscle weakness.

 - Can be performed when full ROM (range of motion) is not allowed medically

 - Good exercise regime for pre and post-operative surgeries.

 Lower Back Exercises